badjjr/badjjr-backend/README.md

 ## Project Description

-This is the backend, i.e., the API, for our full stack MERN application, [badjjr](https://badjjr.netlify.app).
+This is the backend of our full stack MERN application, [Badjjr](https://badjjr.netlify.app).

 It follows a RESTful architectural style and has full CRUD functionality.
 Here is what you can do with the Badjjr API: